Free Alcohol Rehab Centers Near Me

 Even if you are not a religious person, you may also want to consider faith-based rehabilitation programs.
 Many faith-based programs are free of charge and do not require their patients to subscribe to any particular religious belief.
 The Salvation Army and Jews in Recovery are two such offerings.

-If faith-based rehabilitation and professional rehab clinics are not viable options for you, look into state-funded treatment.
+If faith-based rehabilitation and professional rehab clinics are not viable options for you, look into treatment at state-funded and government alcohol rehabilitation centers.
 These programs are funded by tax dollars and vary from state to state.
 Some offer long-term treatment including residential care, while others offer only short-term rehab consisting primarily of detoxification.